 North Carolina – Listservs & Blogs for Community Engagement

-The Digest is a bi-monthly civic engagement e-newsletter generated by NC Campus Compact containing announcements and listings of upcoming events, grant and funding opportunities, job postings and new publications and resources.
-This newsletter contains information from institutions around North Carolina as well as updates and opportunities from state and national sources.
-The Friday Update is a bi-weekly e-newsletter for the primary contacts on NC Campus Compact member campuses containing important announcements and reminders.
+This monthly civic engagement blog is generated by NC Campus Engagement containing announcements and listings of upcoming events, grant and funding opportunities, job postings and new publications and resources.
+The blog contains information from institutions around North Carolina as well as updates and opportunities from state and national sources.

 NC TraCS Institute Listserv

 The North Carolina Translational and Clinical Sciences (NC TraCS) Institute at UNC-CH is one of 60 medical research institutions working together as a national consortium to improve the way biomedical research is conducted across the country.
 The consortium, funded through the NIH Clinical and Translational Science Awards (CTSA), shares a common vision to reduce the time it takes for laboratory discoveries to become treatments for patients, and to engage communities in clinical research efforts.
 It also is fulfilling the critical need to train a new generation of clinical researchers.

 National and International Listservs and Blogs for Community Engagement

 National Service-Learning Clearinghouse Higher Education – Service Learning Listserv:

 HE-SL provides a forum for the discussion of issues concerning the higher education service-learning community.
 HE-SL Listserv discussions have evolved around curriculum requests, class assignments and the institutionalization of service-learning.